MoonlightCapital/MoonlightBot-docs/moderation-commands/unmute.md

 ## Logs

-* `BAN`: This log is triggered when a user is successfully unmuted.
+* `UNMUTE`: This log is triggered when a user is successfully unmuted.
 It will log the user, the responsible moderator and the reason for the unmute.
 If an infraction is created, it will also include the infraction ID

 For more information on setting up those logs, refer to the [log setup tutorial](<linkToLogTutorial>)